pd95/SwiftUI-Sidebar/README.md

 1. A programmatically triggered `NavigationLink` (i.e. setting the `selection` to the correct `tag`) will trigger the display of the destination view, but it will not highlight the row/link as selected.
-    The programmatically selected sidebar entry will not be displayed as long as the sidebar is not shown by the user.
+    The programmatically selected sidebar entry will not be displayed as long as the sidebar is not shown to the user.
     (e.g. on an iPhone and 11" iPad the sidebar is hidden by default!)

 2. Especially disturbing: the initially displayed `PrimaryView` and `SecondaryView` are treated as placeholders and are